-In recent years Crick, in collaboration with S. Brenner, has concentrated more on biochemistry and genetics leading to ideas about protein synthesis (the «adaptor hypothesis»), and the genetic code, and in particular to work on acridine-type mutants.
+In later years, Crick, in collaboration with S. Brenner, concentrated more on biochemistry and genetics leading to ideas about protein synthesis (the "adaptor hypothesis"), and the genetic code, and in particular to work on acridine-type mutants.

-In 1940 Crick married Ruth Doreen Dodd.
+In 1940, Crick married Ruth Doreen Dodd.
 Their son, Michael F. C. Crick is a scientist.
-They were divorced in 1947.
-In 1949 Crick married Odile Speed.
-They have two daughters, Gabrielle A. Crick and Jacqueline M. T. Crick.
-The family lives in a house appropriately called «The Golden Helix», in which Crick likes to find his recreation in conversation with his friends.
+Crick and Dodd were divorced in 1947.
+In 1949, Crick married Odile Speed.
+They had two daughters, Gabrielle A. Crick and Jacqueline M. T. Crick.
+The family lived in a house appropriately called "The Golden Helix," in which Crick liked to find his recreation in conversation with his friends.

 This autobiography/biography was written at the time of the award and first published in the book series Les Prix Nobel.
 It was later edited and republished in Nobel Lectures.
 To cite this document, always state the source as shown above.

 For more updated biographical information, see: